Skip to content

 Classification system

-Statistics Denmark's industrial classification DB07, which is a Danish version of the EU NACE, rev. 2. and the UN's ISIC, rev. 4, contains a number of standard classifications: the 127, 36, 19, and 10 classifications.
+Statistics Denmark's Industrial classification DB07, which is a Danish version of the EU NACE, rev. 2. and the UN's ISIC, rev. 4, contains a number of standard industrial groupings: 127, 36, 19, and 10 classifications.

 Productivity is calculated from national accounts figures.
 The national accounts classification of 117 industries corresponds - with few deviations - to the 127 standard classification and the 117 industries of the national accounts can be aggregated to the other standard classifications.
 For this reason, productivity figures can easily be compared to and used in connection with other statistics that are based on the DB07-standard classifications.